hannesdatta/course-dprep/content/docs/modules/week3/tutorial/tutorial-inclass.md

 - What is Git? (--> file versioning in "repositories"/folders, open source)
 - What is GitHub?
 (Git + platform for collaboration, automated testing & deployment; commercial but "free" when open source, owned by Microsoft)
-- Alternatives to GitHub (e.g., Bitbucket, GitLab; on-site installation possible)
+- Alternatives to GitHub (e.g., Bitbucket, GitLab; on-site installation possible, too)
 - GitHub (or its alternatives) are used to **professionally manage** research and software development projects
-- Most recently, GitHub data was used to train GitHub Copilot, Microsoft's coding AI
+- Most recently, public GitHub repositories were used to train GitHub Copilot, Microsoft's coding AI

 DO: Explore projects on GitHub.com
 ================================